 Retail investors benefit from high visibility and long term tenant leases.
 But, the financial strength of tenants can be impacted by changing market tastes and the interior of a retail property is often built for a specific purpose making the property difficult and/or expensive to re-lease without major renovations.

 A commercial multifamily property is one with five or more units.

 Multifamily investors benefit from relative stability in times of economic distress, but they may face challenges with high tenant turnover, short term leases, and increased collection expenses.

 So, the first way to categorize a commercial property is by identifying the “type” and the risks and benefits that come with it.
 The next step is to identify the “class.”

 In addition, a property’s type and letter classification can provide investors with a valuable tool to filter through potential opportunities.
 For example, an investor may tell a broker that they only want to see Class B industrial properties.
-This information allows the broker to perform a targeted search on behalf of their client and narrow the options to those that most closely match the investors criteria.
+This building class information allows the broker to perform a targeted search on behalf of their client and narrow the options to those that most closely match the investors criteria.

 Interested In Learning More?

 First National Realty Partners is one of the country’s leading private equity commercial real estate investment firms.
 With an intentional focus on finding world-class, multi-tenanted assets well below intrinsic value, we seek to create superior long-term, risk-adjusted returns for our investors while creating strong economic assets for the communities we invest in.

 In our investment programs, we tend to employ a “value-add” approach, which means that we typically seek out Class B or Class C retail properties that we can acquire at a good price.
 Once purchased, we implement a modernization program that includes facade renovations, fresh paint, new parking lots, and the insourcing of all property management activities.